Accelerated MA in sociology

 (4) Please summarize what you believe to be your most important accomplishments to date, including those in the academic or occupational areas.

-If you are interested in the accelerated master's program, please contact Dr. Jonetta Weber, Director of Academic Services, at firstname.lastname@example.org or (502) 852-8028.
+If you are interested in the accelerated master's program, please email Dr. Jonetta Weber, Director of Academic Services, or call her at (502) 852-8028.